LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Namespace.md

+## Namespace Aliasing
+Existing namespaces can be aliased with new names, with the following syntax:

+namespace new_name = current_name;

 ## Accessing Namespaces
 The scope of a namespace member is local to the namespace.
 You can usually access a namespace member outside the namespace in one of two ways, as described below.